Gravitational Wave Signals From Early Matter Domination: Interpolating Between Fast and Slow Transitions: Modelling end of early matter domination

 For each value of $k$ we sample and interpolate $G$ over $\Bar{\eta}$ densely enough so that the integral in eq.~\eqref{eq:I} can be performed accurately.
 Since the Green's function depends only on $k$, and not $u$ or $v$, we can reuse the calculation for each point sampled in the integrals of eq.~\eqref{eq:spectra}.

 The predominant computational complexity in calculating the induced GWs comes from evolving the gravitational potential.
 This involves solving a coupled differential equation for the gravitational potential, energy density perturbations $\delta_{m/r}$, and velocity divergences $\theta_{m/r}$ of matter and radiation respectively.
-In the the conformal Newtonian gauge, neglecting anisotropic stress of radiation, the perturbations for a given wavenumber $k$ evolve as~\cite{Poulin:2016nat}
+To allow for as direct a comparison as possible with references~\cite{Inomata:gradual,Inomata:sudden} we choose to evolve the perturbations in the Newtonian gauge.
+This causes complications for a time dependent decay rate, as the presence of $\Phi$ in \eqref{eq:metric} causes time to not be synchronised with the matter.
+Reference~\cite{Inomata:pbh} deals with this by solving for the perturbations in the synchronous gauge, with coordinates comoving with the matter, before transforming to the Newtonian gauge to calculate the induced gravitational wave spectrum.
+We instead transform the synchronous gauge equations in~\cite{Poulin:2016nat} to the Newtonian gauge while including the time dependence of the decay rate.
+Neglecting anisotropic stress of radiation, the perturbations for a given wavenumber $k$ evolve as